Nearly Half of Americans are Struggling With Loneliness Amid Social Distancing, and Many Don't Know Where to Find Help

 Key findings:

-- Only half of Americans said they speak to loved ones daily.
-But, 1 in 10 said virtual video chats and phone calls only exacerbated feelings of loneliness.
+4. Only half of Americans said they speak to loved ones daily.
+Ten percent said virtual video chats and phone calls exacerbate their feelings of loneliness.

-- More than 1 in 5 wants to try out a virtual therapist but hasn't yet due to concerns over whether insurance covers it.
+5. More than 20% want to try virtual therapy but haven't due to concerns over insurance coverage.
 That's especially true for Gen Zers (31%) and millennials (23%).

-- 59% don't know where to find free mental health resources to access from home.
+6. 59% don't know where to find free mental health resources they can access from home.

 Mental health of Americans

-Demographically, millennials (63%) and Gen Xers (59%) reported worsened mental states.
-Two-thirds (66%) of the silent generation said their mental states have either not been affected at all or very little due to COVID-19.
+While millennials (63%) and Gen Xers (59%) reported worsened mental states, 66% of the silent generation said their mental states have been affected very little or not at all due to COVID-19.

 Aspects of the coronavirus that have negatively affected mental health

-Nearly 1 in 6 respondents said the coronavirus has increased anxiety because of the widespread uncertainty.
-Specifically, females (69%) have felt more anxious compared to their male (48%) counterparts.
+Nearly 1 in 6 respondents said the coronavirus has increased their anxiety, with widespread uncertainty being a major factor.
+Specifically, women (69%) have felt far more anxious compared to their male (48%) counterparts.

-Of the individuals who said their mental health has been negatively affected by the coronavirus, a fifth responded that their work-related stress has increased.
-More than half (52%) have begun to worry about a loss of income since the inception of the pandemic.
-For individuals who have been laid off or furloughed, 71% said they're worried about their loss of steady income.
+Employment status is another major factor.
+Of those who said their mental health has been negatively affected, a fifth reported an increase in work-related stress.
+More than half (52%) are now worried about a potential loss of income, and amongst those who have been laid off or furloughed, 71% said they're worried about their loss of steady income.

 Unsurprisingly, the coronavirus pandemic has put Americans on a rollercoaster of emotions.
-Our survey found that over the course of the last month, 58% felt anxious, 39% scared, 38% lonely, 36% exhausted and 30% angry.
+Our survey found that over the course of the previous month, more than half had experienced anxiety, and more than a third felt scared, lonely, and exhausted.

-Staying at home has forced Americans to be cut off from greater society, meaning less interaction with other individuals and possibly loved ones.
-The isolation and uncertainty have caused Americans to feel a variety of emotions.
+Staying at home has forced Americans to reduce or even eliminate social interaction, meaning less connection with other individuals and even loved ones.
+Isolation and uncertainty have led to a variety of emotions.

-When asked if a respondent felt more lonely or less lonely since the beginning of the coronavirus pandemic, people in the Gen X (49%), millennial (48%) and Gen Z (46%) age groups most readily said they are feeling more lonely.
-People in the silent generation overwhelmingly responded they have not felt any more lonely during this self isolation period — 62% responded "the same."
+When asked if they felt more or less lonely since the beginning of the pandemic, respondents in Gen X (49%), millennials (48%) and Gen Zers (46%) were most likely to report feeling increased loneliness.
+People in the silent generation overwhelmingly responded they have not felt any more lonely during this self isolation period — 62% responded that they feel "the same."

-Social distancing has led to family and friend disconnect
+Social distancing has created distance between family and friends

-Individuals don't know where to find help, but some are turning to virtual therapy
+Individuals don't know where to find help, but some turn to virtual therapy

-Nearly 1 in 6 respondents don't know where to find free mental health resources to access from home.
-Furthermore, this number jumps even higher for older demographics, such as baby boomers (62%) and those from the silent generation (90%).
+Nearly 1 in 6 respondents said they don't know where to find free mental health resources that can be accessed from home.
+This number is significantly higher amongst older generations, including baby boomers (62%) and the silent generation (90%).

-More than 1 in 5 wants to try out a virtual therapist but hasn't yet due to insurance concerns about whether it's covered.
+More than 20% of respondents say they want to try out a virtual therapist, but haven't yet, due to concerns about whether it's covered by their insurance.
 That's especially true for Gen Zers (31%) and millennials (23%), who are the most interested in doing virtual therapy.

-When asked about their insurance provider, only 38% said their insurance offered mental health resources/services other than virtual therapists.
-About 1 in 4 weren't sure, and 19% said it was not offered.
+When asked about their insurance provider, only 38% said their insurance offered mental health resources or services beyond virtual therapy.
+About 25% weren't sure and 19% said it was not offered.

 Mental health and loneliness resources

 In reality, most insurance providers do offer a variety of mental health resources.
-For example, many large health insurance providers — such as UnitedHealthcare, Aetna and Cigna — are now increasing their virtual-visit capacity.
+For example, many large insurers — including UnitedHealthcare, Aetna and Cigna — are now increasing their virtual-visit capacity or other mental health coverage.

-Finally, if you believe you are suffering from mental health issues and need immediate help, then we recommend reaching out to the Substance Abuse and Mental Health Services Administration.
+If you need further help dealing with a mental health challenge, we recommend contacting the Substance Abuse and Mental Health Services Administration.
 Their national help hotline is free, available 24/7 and does not require health insurance.

 Methodology